srikanth-rl/Calculator/README.md

 7. **Factorial Calculation:**
    - Press the `F` key or use the factorial button to calculate the factorial of the number at the cursor position.

+8. **Prime Calculation:**
+   - Possible to check prime or not upto `17 Digits`.

+9. **Remainder Calculation:**
+   - Possible to calculate mod for any 2 numbers,also available for negative numbers.

 ## How to Use
 1. **Input:**